DFE-Digital/get-into-teaching-app/app/views/content/teacher-training-advisers.md

       link_target: "/tta-service"
       icon: "icon-person"
 ---
-A Teacher Training Adviser is a free mentor who helps you get into teaching.
-They are all former teachers, so they speak from experience and know the process inside out.
+Teacher Training Advisers give you free, one-to-one help and support.
+They're all former teachers with lots of experience, so they know the process inside and out.

-Getting an adviser means you don’t need to go it alone.
-They’ll be there to support you at each stage of the journey.

 $get-a-tta$